wongfei2009/mcp-obsidian/README.md

 ### Tools

 The server implements multiple tools to interact with Obsidian:

 - list_files_in_vault: Lists all files and directories in the root directory of your Obsidian vault
 - list_files_in_dir: Lists all files and directories in a specific Obsidian directory
 - get_file_contents: Return the content of a single file in your vault.
+- search: Search for documents matching a specified text query across all files in the vault
+- patch_content: Insert content into an existing note relative to a heading, block reference, or frontmatter field.
+- append_content: Append content to a new or existing file in the vault.

 ### Example prompts